-- This operation requests the server to perform a decryption operation on the provided data using a Managed Cryptographic Object as the key for the decryption operation. - The request contains information about the cryptographic parameters (mode and padding method), the data to be decrypted, and the IV/Counter/Nonce to use.
+This operation requests the server to perform a decryption operation on the provided data using a Managed Cryptographic Object as the key for the decryption operation.

+The request contains information about the cryptographic parameters (mode and padding method), the data to be decrypted, and the IV/Counter/Nonce to use.
 The cryptographic parameters MAY be omitted from the request as they can be specified as associated attributes of the Managed Cryptographic Object.
-The initialization vector/counter/nonce MAY also be omitted from the request if the algorithm does not use - The response contains the Unique Identifier of the Managed Cryptographic Object used as the key and the result of the decryption operation. - The success or failure of the operation is indicated by the Result Status (and if failure the Result Reason) in the response header.
+The initialization vector/counter/nonce MAY also be omitted from the request if the algorithm does not use an IV/Counter/Nonce.

+The response contains the Unique Identifier of the Managed Cryptographic Object used as the key and the result of the decryption operation.

+The success or failure of the operation is indicated by the Result Status (and if failure the Result Reason) in the response header.

 Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No The Unique Identifier of the Managed Cryptographic Object that is the key to use for the decryption operation.
 If omitted, then the ID Placeholder value SHALL be used by the server as the Unique Identifier.
 Cryptographic Parameters, see 3.6 No The Cryptographic Parameters (Block Cipher Mode, Padding Method) corresponding to the particular decryption method requested.
 If omitted then the Cryptographic Parameters associated with the Managed Cryptographic Object with the lowest Attribute Index SHALL be used.
 If there are no Cryptographic Parameters associated with the Managed Cryptographic Object and the algorithm requires parameters then the operation SHALL return with a Result Status of Operation Failed.
-Data Yes The data to be decrypted (as a Byte String).
+Data Yes for The data to be decrypted (as a Byte single-part.
+No for multi- part.
+String).
 IV/Counter/Nonce No The initialization vector, counter or nonce to be used (where appropriate).
+Correlation Value, see 2.1.15 No Specifies the existing stream or by- parts cryptographic operation (as returned from a previous call to this operation).
+Init Indicator, see 2.1.16 No Initial operation as Boolean Final Indicator, see 2.1.17 No Final operation as Boolean